Cpw2017, CC BY-SA 4.0, via Wikimedia Commons; Image Size Adjusted

 Over four-fifths of New Mexico is higher than 4,000 feet (1,250 meters) above sea level.
 The average elevation ranges from up to 8,000 feet (2,500 metes) above sea level in the northwest, to less than 4,000 feet in the southeast.
 The highest point is Wheeler Peak at over 13,160 feet (4,011 meters) in the Sangre de Cristo Mountains, while the lowest is the Red Bluff Reservoir at around 2,840 feet (866 meters), in the southeastern corner of the state.

-New Mexico was central to the early-20th century conservation movement, with Gila Wilderness being designated the world's first wilderness area in 1924.
 The state also hosts nine of the country's 84 national monuments, the most of any state after Arizona; these include the second oldest monument, El Morro, which was created in 1906, and the Gila Cliff Dwellings, proclaimed in 1907.

 The most famous route in New Mexico, if not the United States, was U.S. 66, colloquially known as the nation's "Mother Road" for its scenic beauty and for its reliance by migrants fleeing West from the Dust Bowl of the 1930s.
 The road crossed through northern New Mexico, connecting the cities of Albuquerque and Gallup, before being replaced by I-40 in 1985.
 Much of U.S. 66 remains in use for tourism and has been preserved for historical significance.